pytorch/tutorials/index.rst

 .. customcarditem::
    :header: Facilitating New Backend Integration by PrivateUse1
-   :card_description: Learn how to integrate a new backend living outside of the pytorch/pytorch repo and maintain it to keep in sync with native PyTorch backend.
+   :card_description: Learn how to integrate a new backend living outside of the pytorch/pytorch repo and maintain it to keep in sync with the native PyTorch backend.
    :image: _static/img/thumbnails/cropped/generic-pytorch-logo.png
    :link: advanced/privateuseone.html
    :tags: Extending-PyTorch,Frontend-APIs,C++